RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 [--with-module <module_name>]
 ```

-After you run the command, the response shows the GUID of the task and the GUID of the Active-Active database that was created:
+After you run the command, the response shows the globally unique identifier (GUID) of the task and the GUID of the Active-Active database that was created:

 ```sh
 Task 2b3d62c6-395b-4679-87b1-eef006ad4a38 created